flydog-sdr/docs/docs/en/guide/breakdown.md

 ## Intermittent Bursts of Sound

-Description of fault: Intermittent popping when receiving certain stations.
+Description: Intermittent bursts of sound when receiving certain stations.

 Possible Cause: